live-codes/livecodes/README.md

 The are many great products like [CodePen](https://codepen.io/), [JSFiddle](https://jsfiddle.net/), [JS Bin](https://jsbin.com/?html,output), [JSitor](https://jsitor.com/) and many others, which LocalPen does not aim to replace or compete with.
 On the contrary, it aims to integrate with many of these services as their APIs allow (e.g. import and export).

-However, LocalPen aims to stay as a clien-side only app that can be hosted on any static file server.
+However, LocalPen aims to stay as a client-side only app that can be hosted on any static file server.
 After the initial loading, using the app can be significantly faster than having to wait for server rounds.
-Developers should be able to use it offline, while any syncing or sharing capabilities would use external services.
+Any syncing or sharing capabilities would use external services.
 Having said that, it is an open-source software, and it should not be difficult to implement a backend for such features if you want to extend it as a different project (may be have a look at [parse starter](https://github.com/hatemhosny/parse-starter)).

 The other main goal for LocalPen (in fact, that was the motive for its development), is to provide a feature-rich, easy to use playground that library developers can use for the documentation of their libraries and as a showcase for their products.
 This includes using the hosted app ([localpen.io](https://localpen.io)), or as a self-hosted option (by including it in their website, or on a separate subdomain for example).
-Again, being a client-side only app, makes LocalPen more convenient for not needing special server requirements.
+Again, being a client-side only app, LocalPen becomes more convenient for not needing special server requirements.

-Having editable [embeds](#embeds) using a freely-available open-source software becomes very handy.
-That goal also drives the requirement for being able to import local (unpublished) libraries with strong-typing, editor auto-completion and intellisense support.
+To have [embedded editors](#embeds) using a freely-available open-source software is very handy.
+That goal also drives the requirement for being able to import local (unpublished) modules with editor auto-completion and [intellisense](#intellisense).

 LocalPen uses Monaco editor (VS Code editor), Prettier, Emmet and Autoprefixer among others.
 Your can import NPM modules without a build step.
+It feels like a very light weight version of your own local development environment with the intellisense and the auto-completion features.
+All that is on a browser without having to `npm install` anything.

+LocalPen uses Monaco editor (VS Code editor), Prettier, Emmet and Autoprefixer among others.
+You can import NPM modules without a build step.
 It feels like a very light weight version of your own local development environment with all the intellisense and the auto-completion features, without having to `npm install` anything;

 **Important note:** Please note that LocalPen is in early development and may not yet be ready for production use.
 API may change, and security and performance improvements may still be required.
-However please take the time to test it.
+However please take the time to try it.
 Your feedback and contribution are highly appreciated.

 Enough talk, let's get started.

 ## Getting started

-You have multiple options:
+There are multiple options:

 - You may just use the hosted app ([localpen.io](https://localpen.io)) and use various methods to add your code like [embedded editors](#embeds), [code blocks](#prefill-from-code-blocks), ["Edit in LocalPen"](#edit-in-localpen-bookmarklet) and [code prefill](#importing-code-editor-prefill).
 - One-click [deploy to Digital Ocean](https://cloud.digitalocean.com/apps/new?repo=https://github.com/hatemhosny/localpen/tree/master&refcode=fb8c00b45b91)
 - Download the app from the releases, extract the folder and add it to your website.
-- Fork the repo, clone it and use the included setup to publish to github pages:
+- Fork the repo, clone it.
+You may wish to use the included setup to publish to github pages:

   ```sh
   npm install